-G. Painting the spreaders is optional.
-However, the life of the spreaders under intense UV radiation of the sun can be extended by coating the spreader arms with paint.
+G. Painting the spreaders is recommended.
+The life of the spreaders under intense UV radiation of the sun will be extended by coating the spreader arms with paint.
 Spray on a coat of Rustoleum paint & primer-in-one of any color.
-You can remove the clips and mark with tiny pieces of masking tape their locations on just one spreader to use as a guide for the others.
+You can remove the wire guides and mark with tiny pieces of masking tape their locations on just one spreader to use as a guide for the others.
 Do NOT paint the wires as this will detune the beam.
+You can find our article on painting spreader arms on the web site at www.k4kio.com/HexEd.